Azure/cyclecloud-marketplace-image/README.md

 # Building a distributing a marketplace image for CycleCloud

+## Disclaimer

+The scripts in this repository are provided "as is" without any support from Microsoft, or CycleCloud.

+This only serves as an example of how to build a CycleCloud image with Packer.

+See LICENSE for further information.

+## Introduction

 The process for publishing a new image in Marketplace is:
 1. Create a VM with an attached managed disk and install CycleCloud into the disk
 2. Capture the VHD for the OS image and the managed disk